Pricing & Billing

 How Does Opensolr Work?

 Opensolr is a managed Apache Solr hosting platform.
 You get production-ready Solr indexes in the cloud, without running or maintaining any Solr infrastructure yourself.
-Here's how everything works, from the infrastructure to billing to your first index.
+Here is how everything works — from the global infrastructure to your first query.

 Global Infrastructure